This Is Julia Child’s Secret for Perfect Hard-Boiled Eggs

 It's a simple secret, but it changed the way I cook.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

-By the time I met Julia Child, I was covered in egg yolks, arguing with three other cooks and ready to throw a pot across the room.
+The first time I met Julia Child, I was covered in egg yolks, arguing with three other cooks and ready to throw a pot across the room.
 Not my finest hour, but it’s one I’ll remember for as long as I live.

-How I Met Julia
+How I Met Julia Child

 In 1995, I was selected as one of the 10 Best Student Chefs by Food & Wine magazine and was invited to attend their festival in Aspen, Colorado.
 The 10 of us helped prepare the recipes the master chefs were going to demonstrate and we even got to assist them on stage.
-Julia was going to be demonstrating the classic Nicoise Salad, which hard-boiled eggs are one of the main ingredients.
+Julia was going to be demonstrating a classic Nicoise Salad, in which hard-boiled eggs are one of the main ingredients.

 Her Words Stuck With Me

 Learning to cook the perfect hard-boiled eggs was useful, but her other simple suggestion really stuck with me over the years.
 Now, whenever things get a little frantic, I take Julia’s advice and relax a bit and in almost every case, a solution presents itself.
 It is such a simple trick but one that’s hard to master.
 It’s easy to get caught up in the moment and sometimes miss the most obvious solutions.
 So the next time you’re feeling overwhelmed, do what I do; stop, take a breath and think of Julia.

 For true fans of the grand dame of French cooking, here are some fun facts about Julia Child.